 As the leaves change colors and the chill begins to set in, we’re finding ourselves fully immersed in all things fall.
-And there are fewer things more “fall-y” than trips to the pumpkin patch.
+And there are fewer things more "fall-y" than trips to the pumpkin patch.
 (Trust us: we’ve got the 1,000+ selfies to prove it.)
 While pumpkins do make great seasonal decor, they’re also quite tasty and have become synonymous with autumn-inspired desserts.
-From pumpkin spice lattes (like our dairy-free version) to pumpkin pies, there is no wrong way to enjoy pumpkin.
+From Pumpkin Spice Lattes to pumpkin pies, there is no wrong way to enjoy pumpkin.

 We figured we’d join in on all the seasonal fun by sharing our Pumpkin Whoopie Pies recipe with you.
-Nestled between fluffy little pumpkin cakes is a creamy coconut filling, made with our very own Vanilla Collagen Creamer.
+Nestled between fluffy little pumpkin cakes is a creamy coconut filling, made with our very own Vital Proteins Collagen Creamer® in Vanilla.
 They’re the perfect treat to keep stocked in the fridge or to impress with at your next fall soirée.
 It’s no surprise to us that Maine has declared the Whoopie Pie as their official state treat.

 Make your own at home using our recipe below.

 Yields approximately 30 cakes, or 15 whoopie pies

 - ½ C unsweetened almond milk

 - 1/3 C coconut sugar

 - 2 flax eggs (2 T flaxseed meal + 5 T water)